 My mind was racing.
 I called colleagues in Yangon and we speculated on how the return to military rule might affect our work.
 I recalled childhood memories under the earlier military dictatorship; the future seemed bleak.
 At 6am the mobile networks were shut down, only adding to our foreboding.

 We wanted to follow news about the coup, but because only solar power is available in Poe Thar Hsu we had to wait until after sunrise to turn on the television.
 Instead, we borrowed a radio from a local and listened to a Tatmadaw announcement about the coup on the 9am news.

 In the evening, mobile service resumed so we could finally contact our families and friends, who we were sure would be concerned about our safety.

 The internet was still down, though, which limited our ability to access information on what was happening.
 “We are totally in the darkness,” said one of the volunteers, echoing my thoughts.

 Later that evening, we managed to regain some internet access – even if it was painfully slow.
 As we learned about what had happened, one of the volunteers said he hoped ethnic armed groups would launch operations to force the Tatmadaw to relinquish power.

-Then, on February 2 – a day after the coup – the KNU issued a statement calling for the release of government leaders and declaring that it stood with the people, rejected the coup.
-It said it would fight for self-determination for Karen people.
+Then, on February 2 – a day after the coup – the KNU issued a statement calling for the release of government leaders and declaring that it stood with the people and rejected the coup.
+It added that it would continue fighting for self-determination for the Karen people.